3D MOSAIC: A Co-Design Approach Spanning Device and Integration Technologies, Architectures and Algorithms for Large Energy Benefits

 Subhasish Mitra

-Investigator will have responsibility for all aspects of the project, monitor the project, ensure that the research goals are met in a timely manner with scientific integrity, and work within the budgeted funds.
-He will collaborate with the PIs on almost every aspect of 3D MOSAIC
+Professor of Electrical Engineering and Computer Science.
+Subhasish will have responsibility for all aspects of the project, monitor the project, and ensure that the research goals are met.
+He will collaborate with the PIs on almost every aspect of 3D MOSAIC.

 Joseph M. DeSimone

-He will have responsibility for CLIP-based integration aspects of 3D MOSAIC.
+Professor of Chemical Engineering, School of Medicine, Graduate School of Business.
+Joe DeSimone will have responsibility for CLIP-based integration aspects of 3D MOSAIC.
 He will collaborate with PI Mitra on Illusion.

 Mert Pilanci

-He will focus on hardware-aware algorithms and co-design.
+Professor of Electrical Engineering.
+Mert Pilanci will focus on hardware-aware algorithms and co-design.
 He will collaborate with PI Mitra and co-PI Raina.

 Priyanka Raina

-She will focus on 3D chip-level architectures and co-design.
+Professor of Electrical Engineering.
+Priyanka will focus on 3D chip-level architectures and co-design.
 She will mostly collaborate with PI Mitra and co-PI Pilanci, and to some extent with co-PI Wang on Hybrid RAM (MRAM and RRAM).

 Shan X. Wang

-He will mostly collaborate with PI Mitra on 3D chips with Hybrid RAM (MRAM and RRAM) and with co-PI Raina.
+Professor of Electrical Engineering, and Material Science and Engineering.
+Shan Wang will mostly collaborate with PI Mitra on 3D chips with Hybrid RAM (MRAM and RRAM) and with co-PI Raina.